lightclient/blog/content/blog/2020-10-02-eth2-is-a-rollup.md

 performing arbitrary behavior.
 This is even more prevalent, if a mapping from validator public keys to IP address can [easily be created][5].
 Moreover, verifiable voting in permissionless settings is [inherently vulnerable][6] to bribery.
-For these reasons, the *real* security of the shards is several orders of magnitude worse than the theoretical values.
+For these reasons, the *real* security of the shards is at least an order of magnitude worse than the theoretical values.

 ### Sharded Data Availability is Plasma
 Even if the security of the shards is less than the overall protocol, we can